-30. COMMISSIONING SERVICES/TENDERING
+30 COMMISSIONING SERVICES/TENDERING

-- (a) In tendering for social care services and in recognition of the need for Service Users to be involved in the arrangement made for care and the 1993 Directions, the Director of Social Care and Wellbeing shall ensure that Service Users and/or their representatives are fully consulted throughout the tendering process.
-In particular, a Service User and/or representative will be invited to participate in the evaluation of tenders, including attendance at any presentations or site visits conducted as part of that evaluation. - (b) Notwithstanding the terms of Standing Order 30(a) above, the Director of Social Care and Wellbeing, subject to the agreement of the City Solicitor, may certify a purchase as being unsuitable for tendering, due either to the nature of the services required or the timescales involved.
-In such circumstances, there shall be no requirement for a competitive tendering exercise to be conducted, however the selected provider must satisfy the requirements of Standing Order 29 (a) (i) - (iii).
+- 30(1) In tendering for social care services and in recognition of the need for Service Users to be involved in the arrangement made for care and the 1993 Directions, the Director of Social Care and Wellbeing shall ensure that Service Users and/or their representatives are fully consulted throughout the tendering process.
+In particular, a Service User and/or representative will be invited to participate in the evaluation of tenders, including attendance at any presentations or site visits conducted as part of that evaluation. - 30(2) Notwithstanding the terms of Standing Order 30(1) above but subject always to the provisions of the 2006 Regulations, the Director of Social Care and Wellbeing, subject to the agreement of the City SolicitorHead of Legal and Democratic Services, may certify a purchase as being unsuitable for tendering, due either to the nature of the services required or the timescales involved.
+In such circumstances, there shall be no requirement for a competitive tendering exercise to be conducted, however the selected provider must satisfy the requirements of Standing Order 29(1) (a) (c).

-31. PART A OF THESE STANDING ORDERS
+31 PART A OF THESE STANDING ORDERS

-Except as may be required to accord or comply with Standing Order No. 30, the entire provisions of Part A of these Standing Orders shall apply to Social Care Contracts as they apply to Council Contracts in general.
+31(1) Except as may be required to accord or comply with Standing Order No. 30, the entire provisions of Part A of these Standing Orders shall apply to Social Care Contracts as they apply to Council Contracts in general.